Bias-Corrected Data Synthesis for Imbalanced Learning: Methodology

 Finally, obtain the sample loss bias for the majority group using the majority synthetic samples and the correction subsamples by

-Note that all elements for calculating $\hat\Delta_0$ are available and $\hat\Delta_0$ is constructed the same way as $\hat\Delta_1$.
-Suppose that the transformation from $\mathcal P_0$ to $\mathcal P_1$ is captured by a measurable function $T: \mathbb R^d\to\mathbb R^d$, and assume that the transformation property is well maintained by the corresponding synthetic distributions.
+Note that all elements for calculating $\widehat\Delta_0$ are available, and $\widehat\Delta_0$ is constructed the same way as $\widehat\Delta_1$.
+Suppose there exists a measurable mapping $T:\mathbb R^d \to \mathbb R^d$ such that the minority distribution $\mathcal P_1$ is well approximated by the pushforward measure $(\mathcal P_0)_{\# T}$, up to a controlled distributional error.
+Furthermore, assume that this transformation structure is approximately preserved under the corresponding synthetic distributions.
 This assumption is formally elaborated in Section~\ref{subsec_risk}.
-Given the above properties, it is possible to estimate the unobservable $\hat\Delta_1$ using the data-driven estimator $\hat\Delta_0$.
+Given the above properties, it is possible to estimate the unobservable $\widehat\Delta_1$ using the data-driven estimator $\widehat\Delta_0$.
+To obtain a computable surrogate of the balanced loss, we further assume that the number of unobserved minority samples $n_1^*$ is matched by the number of generated synthetic minority samples, i.e., $n_1^*\approx\tilde n_1$.
 Thus, by modifying the balanced loss $L^{\rm bal}(f)$ in (\ref{eq_bal_loss}), we propose the following bias-correction loss function $L^{\rm bc}(f)$:

-The majority bias correction term $\hat\Delta_0$ captures the loss function bias induced by the discrepancy between the true and synthetic distributions from the majority group.
-Under mild assumptions, $\hat\Delta_0$ is a good representation of $\hat\Delta_1$, the loss function bias from the minority group, up to a fixed bias-transfer error and sampling fluctuations, as illustrated in Section~\ref{subsec_risk}.
-With this property, the term $\frac{1}{\tilde{n}_1}\sum_{i=1}^{\tilde n_1}\ell_f(\tilde{\bm X}_i^{(1)}, \tilde Y_i^{(1)}) + \hat\Delta_0$ is regarded as the average loss from the unobserved minority samples after correcting the synthetic bias.
+The majority bias correction term $\widehat\Delta_0$ captures the loss function bias induced by the discrepancy between the true and synthetic distributions from the majority group.
+Under mild assumptions, $\widehat\Delta_0$ is a good representation of $\widehat\Delta_1$, the loss function bias from the minority group, up to a fixed bias-transfer error and sampling fluctuations, as illustrated in Section~\ref{subsec_risk}.
+With this property, the term $\frac{1}{\tilde{n}_1}\sum_{i=1}^{\tilde n_1}\ell_f(\tilde{\bm X}_i^{(1)}, \tilde Y_i^{(1)}) + \widehat\Delta_0$ is regarded as the average loss from the unobserved minority samples after correcting the synthetic bias.
 Consequently, the bias-corrected loss $L^{\rm bc}$ represents a valid average loss from a roughly balanced dataset.
 Finally, we can find the prediction function by minimizing the bias-corrected loss:

 The process of bias correction for imbalanced classification is summarized in Algorithm~\ref{algo_bc}.
 See Figure~\ref{fig_BC_illu} for an illustration.